move-coop/parsons/docs/google.rst

 Overview
 ========

-The GoogleSheets class allows you to interact with a Google Drive spreadsheet.
+The GoogleSheets class allows you to interact with Google Drive spreadsheets, called "Google Sheets."
+You can create, modify, read, format, share and delete sheets with this connector.

 In order to instantiate the class, you must pass Google Drive credentials as a dictionary, or store the credentials as a JSON string in the ``GOOGLE_DRIVE_CREDENTIALS`` environment variable.
 Typically you'll get the credentials from the Google Developer Console (look for the "Google Drive API").